sthalles/deeplab_v3/README.md

 To evaluate the model, run the *test.py* file passing to it the *model_id* parameter (the name of the folder created inside *tboard_logs* during training).

+Note: Make sure the `test.tfrecords` is downloaded and placed inside `./dataset/tfrecords`.

 ```
 python test.py --model_id=16645
 ```